sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-products-and-plans.md

 ## Next step

-Visit the [create API Consumer organisations and catalogs]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs" >}}) section to learn how to create API consumer organisations and catalogs.
+Visit the [create API Consumer organizations and catalogs]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs" >}}) section to learn how to create API consumer organizations and catalogs.